• Home

 Tips for viewing stored ultrasound images:

-• Use the marker on the screen to see in which region and which direction (sagittal or transversal) the structures have been imaged.
+• Use the marker on the screen to identify the region and the imaging direction (sagittal or transverse) of the structures.

-• Fluid does not reflect sound waves, making it anechogenic (=black).
-If you therefore see an anechogenic structure, this could be a fluid-filled organ or fluid-filled abnormality (e.g. gallbladder, bladder, vessels, cysts, ascites).
+• Fluid does not reflect sound waves, which makes it appear anechogenic (black).
+Therefore, if you see an anechogenic area, it could indicate a fluid-filled organ or abnormality, such as the gallbladder, bladder, blood vessels, cysts, or ascites.

-• Calcified structures (such as bile stones and kidney stones) may cause acoustic shadowing.
+• Calcified structures, such as bile stones and kidney stones, can cause acoustic shadowing.

-• Compare the echo reflection pattern of the liver parenchyma with the cortex of the right kidney in order to evaluate for the presence of liver steatosis (see Pathology section).
+• To assess for the presence of liver steatosis, compare the echo reflection pattern of the liver parenchyma with that of the cortex of the right kidney (refer to the Pathology section).

 Interested?